ajkirwan1/Adam-Kirwan-Lift-Project/README.md

 of the importData function in the main program (line 22).

 Output:
 The data is outputted in the file named Output.csv.
-The desired output should be given in the string variable outputPath which is an attribute of the FileControl
+The desired output location should be given in the string variable outputPath which is an attribute of the
+FileControl
 Class.
 Ten columns are found in the output file.
 1) Current Floor: the lift's current location; 2) Collection/Droop-off: has the lift collected or delivered an employee to this location; 3) Time: the current time in seconds; 4) Moving Up Stops: the list of stops to be made by the lift when its trajectory is upwards; 5) Moving
 Down Stops: the list of stops to be made by the lift when its trajectory is downwards; 6) Lift Trajectory: the lift's current trajectory, up or down; 7) Stop Order: